18F/unit-testing-node/_pages/components/slack-client.md

     actualParams = JSON.stringify(querystring.parse(baseUrl.query));
 ```

-We prepare our response with the expected status code and payload.
+This prepares the response with the expected status code and payload.
 Then, to
-avoid the hassle of doing a deep comparison of every parameter, we convert
+avoid the hassle of doing a deep comparison of every parameter, it converts
 both sets of parameters to JSON strings.
 This enables a straightforward
 comparison and HTTP error response that serves the purpose of our test: